Lachen

-Mid-March to mid-June is the prime window — manageable temperatures and accessible Gurudongmar drive.
+Mid-March to mid-June is the prime window, manageable temperatures and accessible Gurudongmar drive.
 October to November offers clear post-monsoon air.
-The monsoon (late June–September) brings serious landslide risk on the North Sikkim road and is avoided.
+The monsoon (late June to September) brings serious landslide risk on the North Sikkim road and is avoided.
 Deep winter can seal the route.
-The altitude is genuinely high — pacing matters in any season.
+The altitude is genuinely high, pacing matters in any season.

 Chopta Valley